Liccium Developer Portal

 General Information

-The Liccium APIs facilitate the declaration of metadata and rights using cryptographic methods.
+The Liccium API facilitates the declaration of metadata and rights using cryptographic methods.
 This section provides an overview of key processes required for making API calls.

 Overview